Novemberfork/OIF-ztarknet/ZTARKNET.md

 This project forks Nethermind's [OIF-starknet](https://github.com/NethermindEth/OIF-starknet) to add support for Ztarknet.

+> 🎉 OIF-Ztarknet tied for 1st in the Starknet track.

 # Demo

 A demo of this application is hosted [here](https://oif-demo.novemberfork.io/).

+> ⚠️ We are still hosting the frontend, but are no longer running a solver.
+Use this repo to run your own and test out the demo.

 ## What is supported?